pydata/xarray/doc/roadmap.rst

 ++++++++++++++++++++++++

 .. note::
-   Work on developing a hierarchical data structure in Xarray is just beginning.
+   Work on developing a hierarchical data structure in xarray is just beginning.
 See `Datatree <https://github.com/TomNicholas/datatree>`__ for an early prototype.